United States Postal Service: Fleet

+A Next Generation Delivery Vehicle (NGDV) in Golden, Colorado.
+The USPS plans to purchase over 165,000 NGDVs.

+A Grumman LLV in Edison, New Jersey.
+LLVs were manufactured from 1987 to 1994, and many remain in service.

 The USPS operates one of the largest civilian vehicle fleets in the world, with over 235,000 vehicles as of 2024, the majority of which are the distinctive and unique Chevrolet/Grumman LLV (long-life vehicle), and the similar, newer Ford-Utilimaster FFV (flexible-fuel vehicle), originally also referred to as the CRV (carrier route vehicle).
 The LLVs were built from 1987 to 1994 and lack air conditioning, airbags, anti-lock brakes, and space for the large modern volume of e-commerce packages, the Grumman fleet ended its expected 24-year lifespan in fiscal year 2017.
 The LLV replacement process began in 2015, and after numerous delays, a $6 billion contract was awarded in February 2021 to Oshkosh Defense to finalize design and produce 165,000 vehicles over 10 years.
-The Next Generation Delivery Vehicle (NGDV), will have both gasoline and battery electric versions.
+The Next Generation Delivery Vehicle (NGDV) will have both gasoline and battery electric versions.
 Half of the initial 50,000 vehicles will be electric, as will all vehicles purchased after 2026.